Date: October 2, 2017

 A Commitment to Evidence & Innovation

-We’ve made great strides in the past decade, and .
+We’ve made great strides in the past decade, and teen births in the U.S. are at an all-time low.
 A number of factors have contributed to this downward trend, most significantly declines in the number of teens who have ever had sex, and among sexually active teens, increased use of effective contraception.
 This progress is the result of a commitment to relying on what we know works—the evidence—as well as using that evidence to support research and development of new solutions—innovation—in the pursuit of continued access to quality sex ed and reproductive health services.

 However, despite the downward trend in teen births, the U.S. teen birth rates are still the highest of all industrialized nations, about half of all new cases of STIs each year in the U.S. are in young people, and among racial and ethnic groups in this country.
 Yet we face a constant onslaught from the current federal administration, threatening the health and well-being of our nation’s youth.